-All expenses, including Responsible Entity's fees are recognised in the Statement of Profit or Loss and Other Comprehensive Income on an accrual basis.
-Any unpaid amounts are recognised in the Statement of Financial Position as other payables.
+All expenses, including Responsible Entity's fees, management fees, audit and tax fees and other operating expenses are recognised in the Statement of Profit or Loss and Other Comprehensive Income on an accrual basis.
+Any unpaid amount is recognised in the Statement of Financial Position as other payables.